154 Deep Anomaly Detection

 The anomaly score at test time is the distance to the center, \(s(x) = \lVert \phi_\theta(x) - c \rVert^2\).

 The danger here is representational collapse: the trivial solution \(\phi_\theta \equiv c\) achieves zero loss and is useless.
-Deep SVDD avoids it with architectural constraints, namely no bias terms and no bounded saturating activations that could output a constant, and by fixing \(c\) to the mean of initial network outputs rather than learning it.
-Even so, collapse and the choice of \(c\) remain practical concerns, and many practitioners initialize \(\phi_\theta\) from an autoencoder encoder so that the geometry is meaningful before the compactness objective is applied.
+It is worth seeing why the obvious failure modes arise.
+If the network had a bias term in its final layer it could output the constant \(c\) regardless of input; if it used a bounded saturating activation it could drive all inputs to a saturated corner that maps to \(c\).
+Deep SVDD therefore forbids both: no bias terms anywhere, and unbounded non saturating activations.
+The center \(c\) is fixed to the mean of the initial network outputs rather than learned, since a learnable \(c\) together with the trivial map yields the degenerate optimum.
+Even with these guards, collapse and the choice of \(c\) remain practical concerns, and many practitioners initialize \(\phi_\theta\) from an autoencoder encoder so that the geometry is meaningful before the compactness objective is applied.

 # Deep SVDD one-class loss (sketch)